dsametkaplan/planned-failure/README.md

     ```

 2. Once the server is started, planned outages will be checked at regular intervals, and SMS notifications will be sent for the outages belonging to the specified region.

+    Note: The cron job for checking planned outages is scheduled to run at 1:00 AM.
+You can modify this schedule as needed.

 ## Notes